How to Name Your Device, Reboot the Unit, and Configure the IP Settings for Your Alocity AiVR

 Best Practice

 Use a static IP for all production deployments.
 This avoids reconnection issues with cameras or cloud services after a power cycle or reboot.
+If you need information of the network requirements click in the following link:

 Required Ports to Open on Your Firewall